supa2/Automaton/Make-a-machine-tutorial.md

 PLease note that the order of the events in the *EVENTS* enum must be the same as the order of the events in the state table columns (starting with column 4).
 Similarly, the order of the rows in the state table must be the same as the order of the states in the *STATES* enum.
 It's very important to update the comments surrounding the state table rows and headers so you stand a chance of understanding what's happening when you look at your code at a later time.

 Each Automaton state machine must define an event() and an action() method so we created two empty ones.
-The event handler is called by the state machine whenever it need to know if an event has occured.
-If wants to know if the timer we just declared has expired it call event with our *EVT_TIMER* value as a parameter.
+The event handler is called by the state machine whenever it needs to know if an event has occured.
+If it wants to know if the timer we just declared has expired it calls the event() handler with our *EVT_TIMER* value as a parameter.
 The handler must respond to that request with either a 0 (event did not occur) or 1 (event occurred).
-We can do that with the following code:
+We can achieve that with the following code:

 ```c++
     int event( int id )